-MBNMS staff and the West Coast Regional Maritime Heritage Coordinator are faced with the challenge of identifying and monitoring historic and non-historic shipwrecks potentially posing environmental threats to sanctuary marine resources.
+NOAA is faced with the challenge of identifying and monitoring historic and non-historic shipwrecks potentially posing environmental threats to sanctuary marine resources.
 Information pertaining to shipwrecks as environmental threats is provided to NOAA's Emergency Response Division and ONMS for the development of the Environmental Response and Management Application (ERMA) and Remediation of Underwater Legacy Environmental Threats (RULET) database systems.
 In compliance with Section 106 of the NHPA and the NMSA, the sanctuaries will develop a plan to address this issue, as there are many historic shipwrecks with hazardous potential.